 Buying Options: Comparing Insulation Blowing Machines

-With all of this in mind, let’s look at the machines and some of the features you may want to consider.
+With all of this in mind, let’s look at the different types of blown-in insulation machine available for purchase:

 - Cost: $5,000-$10,000